Last Updated on June 26, 2025 by George Pavlopoulos

 With that in mind, you can visit the official website of the Festival and see if your days in Greece match with a show.
 Make sure to buy your tickets in advance.
 Almost every show is sold out, and there’s no chance to find a ticket before the play.

-Opening times and admission fee
+Opening hours and admission fee

-The opening times are:
+The opening hours are:

 Winter: